 Artist in residence programme

-As part of the Libraries as Cultural Hubs programme, we run paid artist residency programmes, delivering events for all age groups.
+As part of the Libraries as Cultural Hubs programme, we ran paid artist residency programmes, delivering events for all age groups.
 Here are just a few highlights.

 2019 writer in residence programme

 From January to March 2019 Weymouth and Gillingham libraries were home to writers Sarah Acton and Alan Ward.
 Their residencies have now come to an end, but their projects can still be accessed and enjoyed.
 They've each written a guest blog post to tell you more:

 2019 artists in residence programme

 In the summer of 2019 filmmaker James Price helped children create 'To Infinity' - an animated film about space and the things you might find out there.
 James used the stories, ideas, drawings, pictures and sounds that the children developed in his workshops over the summer to create the film.

 Darrell Wakelam – Weymouth Library and Learning Centre